 The book has approximately 600 pages, was published by Springer and is available as a FREE electronic download HERE.
 It can be purchased in print form there for 53.49 euros (hardcover) or cheaper (paperback).

 Significant research activity

-Institute of Biophysics, Czech Academy of Sciences (IBP), was founded in 1955 and became an important part of the research infrastructures in Czechoslovakia, and later in the Czech Republic.
-Currently IBP scientists conduct basic research in various disciplines of biophysics, biology, and chemistry.
-Biophysical research is carried out through a number of methods, such as confocal microscopy, flow cytometry and sorting based on fluorescent methods, CD spectroscopy, computer modelling and electrochemistry.
-IBP is a research centre in the Czech Republic performing epigenetic studies representing one of the major trends in the world science.
-Chemical, biological as well as biophysical approaches may be applied here, with significant importance.
-In practical terms, attention is paid also to training in radiation protection and its tutoring at MU in Brno.
+Institute of Biophysics, Czech Academy of Sciences (IBP), was founded in 1955 and became a part of the research infrastructures in Czechoslovakia and later in the Czech Republic.
+Currently, IBP scientists conduct basic research in various disciplines of biophysics, biology, and chemistry.
+Biophysical research is carried out through many methods, such as confocal microscopy, flow cytometry, and sorting based on fluorescent methods, CD spectroscopy, computer modeling, and electrochemistry.
+IBP is a research center in the Czech Republic performing epigenetic studies representing one of the significant trends in world science.
+In practical terms, attention is also paid to training in radiation protection, which is taught at Masaryk University in Brno.
 Activities of IBP scientists contribute to increasing the high level of knowledge and education in the Czech Republic as well as to the development of biotechnology and implementation of research results in practice.
-Within the scope of their activities, IBP research teams develop international cooperation, including organisation of international scientific conferences, seminars and training of foreign students and post-doctoral students in laboratories equipped with modern technology.
-In cooperation with universities, IBP scientists are involved in educational activities of PhD students and contribute to teaching at several universities in the Czech Republic.
-Teaching is mostly carried out at Masaryk university in Brno and Palacky university in Olomouc.
+Within the scope of our activities, research teams develop international cooperation, including the organization of international scientific meetings, seminars, and training of international students in our laboratories equipped with modern technology.
+In collaboration with universities, scientists are involved in the educational activities of students and contribute to teaching at several universities in the Czech Republic.
+Education is mostly carried out at Masaryk University in Brno and Palacky University in Olomouc.